Cabinet of Turkey: Meetings of the cabinet

 The cabinet regularly meets bi-weekly every Monday afternoon.
 Depending on how busy the schedule is, it is sometimes held on Tuesdays as well.
 After the meetings, a press conference is held by the head of government or a government spokesperson.
 The meetings, from which minutes will be drawn up, may be deliberative and/or decision-making.
 The minutes will include, exclusively, the circumstances related to the time and place of its celebration, the list of attendees, the resolutions adopted and the reports presented.
 Therefore, the deliberations that the different members of the Government maintain, since these by law are of a secret nature, can not be collected.

 The meetings of the cabinet are convened and chaired by the President though, in his absence, Deputy President take the responsibility to chair over the cabinet.
 Before the transition to the presidential system in 2017, the meetings were chaired by the Prime Minister.
 Occasionally, the cabinet was also chaired by the President who then attended the meetings solely on a consultative basis.

 Location of cabinet meetings

 The cabinet meetings are held at the Presidential Complex, the official resident of the President and the headquarters of the government.
 Previously, the meetings were also held in the Çankaya Mansion and the prime minister's office.

-Current cabinet

-The current and 66th cabinet of Turkey (Erdoğan IV) has been in office since 9 July 2018.
-It currently consists of the following ministers: